 - The abnormal valve leaks blood into the ventricles.

-- The heart is forced to work harder and enlarges.
+- The heart is forced to work harder and becomes larger.

-Factors that might increase a baby's risk of developing atrioventricular canal defect before birth include:
+Things that might increase a baby's risk of developing atrioventricular canal defect include:

-- German measles (rubella) or another viral illness during a mother's early pregnancy
+- German measles (rubella) or another viral illness in the mother during early pregnancy

 - Poorly controlled diabetes during pregnancy